MatthiasKramer/Two-state-air-concentration/README.md

 # Two-state-air-concentration
 This repository provides data and code for the two-state air concentration convolution presented in Kramer and Valero (2023, JFM).
 The convolution principle is exemplified based on seminal data of Straub and Anderson (1958)

+**Run the code**
+To run the code, download the complete folder and execute TWOSTATEv10.mat.

 **Free parameters**
-To run the code, download the complete folder and execute TWOSTATEv10.mat.
 The two-state convolution contains several free parameters that may have to be adjusted for other datasets:

-L44: ystar is evaluated based on Fig. 4d in Kramer and Valero (2023); note that this might not be a unique solution and ystar might have to be adjusted.
+-L44: ystar is evaluated based on Fig. 4d in Kramer and Valero (2023); note that this might not be a unique solution and ystar might have to be adjusted.

-L48: delta is computed empirically, as per Fig. 4c in Kramer and Valero (2023).
+-L48: delta is computed empirically, as per Fig. 4c in Kramer and Valero (2023).
 Please estimate delta from velocity measurements, if available.

-L55: overlap determines the number of points used for fitting.
+-L55: overlap determines the number of points used for fitting.
 This will only slightly change results, but may be worthwhile to adjust.

-L62: sigmastar is determined as (0.1 to 0.2)*delta.
+-L62: sigmastar is determined as (0.1 to 0.2)*delta.

 **Dataset on self-aerated flows (Straub and Anderson 1958)**